JoinCODED/RJSDemo3-To-do-list/README.md

 }
 ```

+19. Explain why manually making a list is bad.
+What happens if the list size isn't known?
+Better to have a dynamic list.

-19. Iterate through the array using .map
+20. Iterate through the array using `.map`.
+Explain `key`.
+Show the warning.

 ```javascript
 // Components